rapidsai/ops-bot/README.md

 # probot

-This folder contains a [Probot](https://github.com/probot/probot) application.
+This repo contains a [Probot](https://github.com/probot/probot) application.
 The application contains the plugins listed below and is deployed using the [probot/serverless-lambda](https://github.com/probot/serverless-lambda) package via the [Serverless framework](https://www.serverless.com/).

 ## Plugins